Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Numerical Experiments

 \subsection{Are Bayesian posteriors symmetric?}

 We now discuss how approximate symmetries may arise in a Bayesian analysis.
 Given a \mbox{latent variable~$z$} and observation $x$, the posterior is given by $\pi(z|x)\!\propto\! \pi(z)\, \pi(x|z)$, and the likelihood often factors as $\pi(x|z)\! =\! \prod_i \pi(x_i|z)$.
 In general this product may not have an even or elliptical symmetry even when one is found in each of its terms.
 However, if the product is dominated by a symmetric prior (for sparse data) or the likelihood (for rich data), then the posterior tends to be approximately symmetric~\citep{Margossian:2025robust}.
-In the latter regime, the Bernstein-von Mises theorem \citep{Vaart:1998} is often invoked to argue the posterior is approximately Gaussian.
+In the latter regime, the Bernstein-von Mises theorem \citep{Vaart:1998} is often invoked to argue that the posterior is approximately Gaussian.

-One expects less symmetry in hierarchical models with asymmetric priors, as in eq.~(\ref{eq:funnel}).
-Further complexity arises when the prior mean and the correlation $C$ for $\theta$ depend on additional hyperparameters \mbox{$\mu, \rho \in \mathbb R$},

-as in Gaussian processes and, for example, the \texttt{disease} and \texttt{SKIM} targets in Table~\ref{tab:targets}.
+One expects less symmetry in hierarchical models with asymmetric priors, as in \cref{eq:funnel}.
+Further complexity arises when the prior mean and the correlation $C$ for $\theta$ depend on additional hyperparameters \mbox{$\mu, \rho \in \mathbb R$} and $\theta \sim \mathcal N(\mu, e^{2 \tau} C(\rho))$, as in Gaussian processes and, for example, the \texttt{disease} and \texttt{SKIM} targets in \Cref{tab:targets}.
 But there are also strategies to mitigate these sources of asymmetry, without changing the generative model.
 One strategy is to use a \textit{non-centered parameterization} \citep{Papaspiliopoulos:2007}.
-Let $L$ denote the Cholesky decomposition of the prior covariance matrix in eq.~(\ref{eq:funnel-extended}), such that \mbox{$LL^T\! =\! \exp(2 \tau) C(\rho)$}.
-This strategy introduces an auxiliary variable \mbox{$\varepsilon\!\sim\!\mathcal{N}(0,1)$} and recomputes the likelihood (equivalently) as \mbox{$\pi(x|\varepsilon) = \pi(x|\theta\! =\!
+Let $L$ denote the Cholesky decomposition of the prior covariance matrix, such that \mbox{$LL^T\! =\! \exp(2 \tau) C(\rho)$}.
+This strategy introduces an auxiliary variable \mbox{$\varepsilon\!\sim\!\mathcal{N}(0,1)$} and recomputes the likelihood as \mbox{$\pi(x|\varepsilon) = \pi(x|\theta\! =\!
 L \varepsilon + \mu)$}.
 A Bayesian inference algorithm then approximates the posterior \mbox{$\pi(\varepsilon, \mu, \tau, \rho| x)$}, where the funnels in the prior have been removed due to the independence of $\varepsilon$ and~$\tau$.
 A caveat is that this non-centered parameterization can complicate the likelihood, especially in rich data regimes, leading to a challenging posterior geometry.